jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 4. The next and final step I wanted to complete was deploying the application, however I needed to build the application first.
 So this became a naturall step by itself.
 The main challenge with this step were to figure out how to store the built applicaiton so I could use it later to deploy.

 5. Now I could takle the finally step, deploying.
 I had tested some cloud providers earlier in the semester and found that I liked azure the most.
-That's why I ended up with using azure for this portfolio as well.
+That's why I ended up using azure for this portfolio as well.
 Before I could configure the pipeline to automatically deploy, I had to configure a web application in azure that I could deploy my app to.
 This was done using azures portal interface.
 When this was created, azure automatically genereted a workflow file that I could just merge into my own.

-One extremly good reasen to use azure is their documentation.
-I had some challeneges along the way, but looking it up always yeilded a result where my pipeline ended up with a green checkmark.

-_Everything was done with version controll, meaning you can go to the [github repository](https://github.com/jKm00/cloud-service-portfolio) and view all the commits along the way as well as a history of all the executed workflows under the actions tab._
+_Everything was done with version controll, meaning you can go to the [GitHub repository](https://github.com/jKm00/cloud-service-portfolio) and view all the commits along the way as well as a history of all the executed workflows under the actions tab._

+<h2 id="experiences"><b>Experiences</b></h2>

+I found it pretty easy and intuitivt to work with GitHub actions and getting it set up with triggers so the pipeline would execute whenever a change was made to the code base.
+For me, it just makes sence to use the same tools for your CI/CD configuration as you use for you application and services, all though I also see that there can be some disadvantages with this approach.

+I had to do some troubleshooting along the way, especially when configurating pipeline jobs that had to be integrated with third parties like Sonar Cloud and Azuer, but both GitHub and Azuer has a lot of documentation that help along the way.
+The main difficulity was understanding have repository secrets worked and how I could use the in the pipeline.

+I also tried to implement some docker functionality at the end.
+I made the `Dockerfile` for the spring boot application and the `docker-compose` file that spins up a postgreSQL database and the spring boot.
+Everything works locally, but I had some trouble setting it up with Azure.
+This would have been something I would have had to look more into to be able to achieve.

 <!-- Furter works specifications -->
 <h2 id="further-works"><b>Further Works</b></h2>